• About

 Jump to Recipe Print Recipe

-Grain bowl recipes have been a trend for several years now, and now I know why: they are quick and easy, full-flavored, healthy, and a great way to meal-prep for the upcoming week!
+Grain bowl recipes have been a trend for several years now, and now I know why: they are quick and easy, full-flavored, healthy, and a great way to meal-prep for the upcoming week, like my harvest bowl.

 Jump to: